davidsilvasanmartin/music/README.md

 ### DONE

 - Pagination for albums (also back-end)
+- Specification for searching albums, inspired on https://attacomsian.com/blog/spring-data-jpa-specifications.
-- Peek into an album: see songs one by one
+- Peek into an albumDto: see songs one by one